bevyengine/bevy-website/release-content/0.14/release-notes/13417_implement_the_full_set_of_sort_methods_on_QueryIter.md

    show(users)
 }
 ```

-In current Rust, one can not return references/non-`Copy` data from the key extraction closure in [`slice::sort_by_key`]/[`slice::sort_by_key`].
+In current Rust, we can not return references from the key extraction closure in [`slice::sort_by_key`]/[`slice::sort_by_key`].
 This can become a headache when using non-`Copy` [`Component`]s.
-The `sort`/`sort_by` methods can work around this by having the lensing be the "key extraction", removing the need for such a closure.
+The new `sort`/`sort_by` methods can work around this by having the lensing be the "key extraction", removing the need for such a closure.

-Keep in mind that the lensing does add some overhead, so on average does not perform equally to a manual sort.
+Keep in mind that the lensing does add some overhead, so these query iterator sorts do not perform equally to a manual sort on average.
 However, this *strongly* depends on workload, so best test it yourself if relevant!
 The sorts themselves are not yet cached between system runs, and these methods only sort iterators, not underlying query storage.

-Note that query iteration might happen in a deterministic order for now, but that may change any time over future releases.
+Note that query iteration might happen in a deterministic order for now, but that may change anytime over future releases.